jimbotel/tjbot-nodered-flows/README.md

 # tjbot-nodered-flows
 ## node-red flows created to show Watson services to students using TJBot

+These node-red flows are used in a Spanish version of the TJBot "Activity Kit", see [What’s Possible With AI – TJ Bot](https://www.ibm.com/ibm/responsibility/initiatives/activitykits/tjbot/), available in the [IBM volunteers](https://www.ibm.com/volunteers/home.wss) web site.
+Some of these flows (or a simpler version of them) will be built by the students following a document available in the kit, while others (like the "welcome" one) were created to help or amuse.

 ## Bienvenida (welcome)

 This flow is automatically executed once when node-red starts.
-It checks the hostname of the raspberry and it synthesizes an audio message giving this information.
+It checks raspberry's hostname and it synthesizes an audio message giving this information.
 It also checks the main IP address and plays it back.
 For this second task, another flow (Dime IP) is invoked.
 This way we show the concept of "wiring flows" ("link" node).

 For example, if the student TJBot's hostname is "equipotj01" and the IP address is 192.168.1.105, the audio played will be:

 &nbsp;&nbsp;&nbsp;"soy el equipo 1.
 Mi dirección IP de wifi es 192.168.1.105"

 The idea is that TJBot can be setup in a "headless" way, with no attached display to the raspberry.
-With this setup, TJBot will connect to a pre-defined wireless network and the student will connect to it from a PC or laptop using VNC Viewer.
+With this setup, TJBot will connect to a pre-defined wireless network.
+The student will connect to TJBot from a PC or laptop using VNC Viewer.
 In order to do that, they need to know the IP address assigned to TJBot, and that's where these two flows help.

-The flow also shows an example of how to invoke shell commands and gather the standard output, standard error and the return code.
+The flow also shows an example of how to invoke shell commands from node-red and gather the standard output, standard error and the return code.

 Flow dependencies:
 * [espeak](http://espeak.sourceforge.net/): It can be installed from the command line doing a "sudo apt-get install espeak".
 It is a completely synthetic voice, it doesn't sound natural but it provides "local" text-to-speech services (not dependent on internet connection and/or IBM cloud service).